 Do; Embrace a risk-focused plan by carrying out data inventories to identify the kind of information that will be subject to a rights request.

 Focus on automating data pulls from systems that have security, performance, or cost implications while also examining approaches through which you can deal with parts that cannot be automated.

-Build trust with your customers and avoid incurring costly penalties by using Secure Privacy’s solutions to comply with CCPA .
+Build trust with your customers and avoid incurring costly penalties by using Secure Privacy’s solutions to comply with CCPA.
 These solutions are easy to use and integrate with any website seamlessly.
-Download our free CCPA e-book straight into your inbox or book a call to get your additional queries answered by our team of experts.
+Our detailed guide about CCPA gives you valuable tips on how to make your company or website compliant.
+Alternatively, book a call to get your additional queries answered by our team of experts.